Auvancee/Auvancee/README.md

 # Greetings!
 I'm Aakif (A.K.A: Omar)
 ![image](https://github.com/user-attachments/assets/6f67fcd3-a136-43e1-9f05-fad2e548f2a7)
 # Personal Synopsis
-A Professional Frontend Developer & UI/UX Designer possessing unique aesthetic design core to building futuristic websites using the latest software development tech stack below.
-My expertise is not limitied to just websites alone, rather, my creativity has dwelled into Graphic Design & Video Production for over 8 years prior to Web Development. <br>
+A Professional <ins>**Frontend Developer**</ins> & <ins>**UI/UX Designer**</ins> possessing unique aesthetic design core to building futuristic websites using the latest software development tech stack below.
+My expertise is not limitied to just websites alone, rather, my creativity has dwelled into <ins>**Graphic Design**</ins> & <ins>**Video Production**</ins> for over 8 years prior to <ins>**Web Development.**</ins> <br>

-My skill set includes crafting visually captivating logos, thumbnails, graphical artwork, flyers, and banner ads that elevate branding and visual communication.
-Simultaneously, I specialize in producing and editing compelling video content for YouTube, Instagram, and TikTok, tailored to various formats ranging from engaging short-form clips to polished long-form productions.
-These combined skills enable me to deliver end-to-end visual and multimedia solutions that effectively communicate and connect with audiences.
+My skill set includes crafting visually Captivating <ins>**logos, thumbnails, graphical artwork, flyers, and banner ads**</ins> that elevate branding and visual communication.
+Simultaneously, I specialize in producing and editing compelling video content for <ins>**YouTube, Instagram, and TikTok,**</ins> tailored to various formats ranging from engaging short-form clips to polished long-form productions.
+These combined skills enable me to deliver end-to-end visual and multimedia solutions that effectively communicate and connect the brand with its audience.

-Don't be hesitant on reaching out!
-Let's connect and work together to transform the digital era.
+**🔶 Don't be hesitant on reaching out!
+Let's connect and work together to transform the digital era! 🔶**

-(Under Maintenance)

 ### ■ Familiar With ■